Quick answer

 This is the most common pushback.
 Let me address it honestly.

 Yes, and that's a critique not a defense.
 Most apps are dating apps with Islamic branding.
-They didn't design from halal principles — they retrofitted halal language onto a dating-app structure that includes photos.
+They didn't design from halal principles — they retrofitted halal language onto a dating-app structure where the photo is the headline.

 "How do I know I'm attracted?"